yaokai-liu/xParse/README.md

 If the value of the expression is not a zero, the executor will execute the xParse.
 If the xParse regexp has more than one branches, xParse parser will execute the branch the expression referred.

-### Label
+### Refer

 **Definition:**
 A `Label` is a number or an identifier bracketed with `<` and `>`.

 `Label`s can be created by `=` after a `ReObj`, also can be used led by `@` or `$`.

-When a label is creating, it will name to the previous `ReObj`, and create a capture to store its last matching result.
+When a refer is creating, it will name to the previous `ReObj`, and create a capture to store its last matching result.

-Specially, in xParse, when call a label, its name can be a rule name, or a token.
+Specially, in xParse, when call a refer, its name can be a rule name, or a token.
-If a called label's name is a rule, means it will call the rule to process the input.
+If a called name is a rule, means it will call the rule to process the input.
-If a called label's name is a token, means it will look up all rules that return this kind of token to find a suitable rule to process the input.
+If a called name is a token, means it will look up all rules that return this kind of token to find a suitable rule to process the input.

 **Feature:**
-When using `@` to call a label, executor will execute its referring, and update its capture;
+When using `@` to call a refer, executor will execute its referring, and update its capture;
-When using `$` to call a label, executor will match its last capture.
+When using `$` to call a refer, executor will match its last capture.

 **Restrict:**
-When creating a label, the label name must be identifier, numbers are forbidden.
+When creating a refer by `=`, the refer name must be identifier, numbers are forbidden.

 ### Capture

 **Definition:**
 A `Capture` is a piece of memory space to store results of executing xParse regexp.

-A capture will be automatically created, and only for a group or a label.
+A capture will be automatically created, and only for a group or a refer.

 ### xParse Attributes